Theoretical study on ambient pressure superconductivity in La$_3$Ni$_2$O$_7$ thin films : structural analysis, model construction, and robustness of $s\pm$-wave pairing: Method

 Apart from the crystal structure determined by DFT calculation as described above, we also employ two additional structures in the case of SLAO substrate.
 One is the structure obtained by DFT optimization assuming $I4/mmm$ symmetry, and the other is the experimentally determined structure with $I4/mmm$ symmetry provided in Ref.~\cite{QKXueThin}.

 To analyze superconductivity, we construct model Hamiltonians for the crystal structures determined by the above procedure.
 For band structure calculations, we include $+U$ correction in the Dudarev's formulation~\cite{GGAU} with $U = 3$ eV.
 For comparison, we also performed band calculation with $U=0$.
 Then we extract maximally localized Wannier functions~\cite{Marzari,Souza} using the { WANNIER90} software~\cite{Wannier90}, by which we also obtain the hopping parameters among the Wannier functions.
-We have constructed a two-orbital bilayer tight-binding model consisting of the Ni-$3d_{x^2-y^2}$ and $3d_{z^2-r^2}$ orbitals.
+We have constructed a two-orbital bilayer tight-binding model choosing the Ni-$3d_{x^2-y^2}$ and $3d_{z^2-r^2}$ orbitals as initial projections.
+Although the symmetry of the resulting Wannier functions slightly differs from the initial projections due to the Ni-O octahedral tilting in $Amam$ symmetry, however, we label these Wannier orbitals based on their initial projections for the sake of convenience.
 For this purpose, we take a 12 $\times$ 12 $\times$ 12 ${\bm k}$-mesh for a primitive unit cell of $I4/mmm$ structure, while we take an 8$\times$8$\times$8 ${\bm k}$-point mesh for $Amam$, which has four Ni sites per unit cell.
+The same $k$-mesh is maintained between the first-principles calculations and the Wannier fitting procedure.
 Then we obtained a two-orbital bilayer Hubbard model by adding only the onsite interaction terms to the tight-binding terms.
 As for the strength of the interactions, the parameters presented in Ref.~\cite{Werner} are adopted.
 Namely, intraorbital repulsion $U=3.79$ $(3.58)$ eV for the $d_{x^2-y^2}$ ($d_{3z^2-r^2}$) orbital, interorbital repulsions $U'=2.39$ eV, Hund's coupling and the pair hopping terms $J=J'=0.61$ eV are adopted.
+We use this consistent set of $U,U', J, J'$ values across the calculations, and the robustness of our conclusions is supported by the fact that an eigenvalue $\lambda$ of the linearized Eliashberg equation, as described in the next paragraph, exhibits a relatively low sensitivity to the exact choice of the values within a physically reasonable range.
+This insensitivity has been explicitly demonstrated in our previous systematic studies~\cite{sakakibarala327,Sr3252}.